sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 The syntax of a call to a function is as follows:

 ```
-name(expr-1, expr-2, ..., expr-N)
+`name`(`expr-1`, `expr-2`, ..., `expr-N`)
 ```

-where name is the name of one of the built-in functions.
+where `name` is the name of one of the built-in functions.
 The expressions between the parentheses, called _arguments_, are each evaluated in turn and then given to the named function to use in its appropriate way.
 Most functions require that a specific number of arguments be given; otherwise, `E_ARGS` is raised.
 Most also require that certain of the arguments have certain specified types (e.g., the `length()` function requires a list or a string as its argument); `E_TYPE` is raised if any argument has the wrong type.

 As with list construction, the splicing operator `@` can precede any argument expression.
 The value of such an expression must be a list; `E_TYPE` is raised otherwise.
 The elements of this list are passed as individual arguments, in place of the list as a whole.

 Verbs can also call other verbs, usually using this syntax:

 ```
-expr-0:name(expr-1, expr-2, ..., expr-N)
+`expr-0`:`name`(`expr-1`, `expr-2`, ..., `expr-N`)
 ```

-Expr-0 must return an object number; `E_TYPE` is raised otherwise.
+`Expr-0` must return an object number; `E_TYPE` is raised otherwise.
 If the object with that number does not exist, `E_INVIND` is raised.
 If this task is too deeply nested in verbs calling verbs calling verbs, then `E_MAXREC` is raised; the default limit is 50 levels, but this can be changed from within the database; see the chapter on server assumptions about the database for details.
 If neither the object nor any of its ancestors defines a verb matching the given name, `E_VERBNF` is raised.
 Otherwise, if none of these nasty things happens, the named verb on the given object is called; the various built-in variables have the following initial values in the called verb:

 `this`

-an object, the value of expr-0
+an object, the value of `expr-0`

 `verb`

-a string, the name used in calling this verb
+a string, the `name` used in calling this verb

 `args`

-a list, the values of expr-1, expr-2, etc.
+a list, the values of `expr-1`, `expr-2`, etc.

 `caller`